gourryinverse/cxl-boot-to-bash/doc/linux/cxl-driver.rst

 - :code:`interleave_ways` - the number endpoints in the interleave set
 - :code:`interleave_granularity` - the granularity to interleave at.

+These settings are used by endpoint decoders to *Translate* memory requests from HPA to DPA.
+This is why they must be aware of the entire interleave set.

 Linux does not support unbalanced interleave configurations.
 As a result, all endpoints in an interleave set must have the same ways and granularity.